Skip To Main Content

 Meet Your Board Members

-If you have questions or comments regarding Board members or policy, you may email Leslie Smith, Clerk of the Board.
+If you have questions or comments regarding Board members or policy, you may email Dawn Downing, Interim Clerk of the Board.

 Randy Lopez